Urban Waterfront Manifesto

 Planning

-should encompass all relevant disciplines.
-It should use all appropriate
+Waterfront planning should be long-range, comprehensive and holistic and should encompass all relevant disciplines.
+It should use all appropriate technologies and encourage a system of sustainable growth and operation.

 Meaningful community involvement is integral to valid waterfront planning and development.
 It should begin early and be continuous.